 Red Stag works with several leading ecommerce platforms.
 They also have a deal with FedEx to slightly reduce the cost of shipping heavier items.

-Red Stag has shipping discounts available for different carriers, especially specializing in oversized shipping.
+Red Stag has shipping discounts available for different couriers, especially specializing in oversized shipping.

 Red Stag integrates with leading ecommerce platforms including Shopify, Amazon, eBay and more.
 Custom integrations are available via an API.

 Red Stag offers phone support with some limited email support.